QuentinSchau/Terga.ia/README.md

 6. You need to add (manualy with sqlite for example) a user with admin privilege on instance/Terga.ia.db file

 ## Usage

+For the moment, only admins can run training sessions.
+We're looking into the possibility of offering other privileges and roles.